transferwise/hisel/README.md

 This package provides an implementtion of the HSIC Lasso of [Yamada, M. et al. (2012)](https://arxiv.org/abs/1202.0515).

-Usage is demontrated in the notebooks.
+Usage is demontrated in the notebooks and in the scripts available under `examples/`.

 ## Installation